CCurl/r4/README.md

 ### REGISTERS OPERATIONS
 #### NOTES:
-- A register reference is 1-3 UPPERCASE characters [A..ZZZ]
+- A register reference consecutive UPPERCASE characters.
 - The number of registers is controlled by the NUM_REGS #define in "config.h"
 - Register A is the same as register AAA, B <-> AAB, Z <-> AAZ
 - r"TEST" will push the value of register AAA and then print TEST